 Cloud computing continues to take root across various enterprises with its promise of ease, speed, and reliability.
 This cutting edge IT infrastructure has not only created spin-off industries and tech businesses but has also become the central underpinning of just about any company with a tech presence.

 The latest statistics and forecasts show cloud computing and cloud services are a growing and maturing market.
 The technology provides scalability, rapid reaction time to changing business needs, and enhanced security.
 It’s of little surprise savvy leadership teams are revamping business models based on cloud computing and infrastructure.
 From marketing firms to tech startups, the future is in the cloud.

 Security on cloud platforms continues to improve.
-However, companies must take an active role in risk management.
+However, companies must take an active role in handling risk.